conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 Most Clojure developers seem to use Linux or OSX, and the community is heavily predisposed towards those platforms.
 Nevertheless, there are plenty of us who use Windows for whatever reason.
 Clojure development on Windows is surprisingly smooth, but here's a guide to get you started anyway (and help me remember how to do it).
 Note that a lot of this is not specific to Clojure.

-# RapidEE

-The first thing I do when setting up a Windows dev environment is to install [RapidEE](http://www.rapidee.com/en/about).
-It gives you a graphical interface to your Windows environment variables which isn't crap like the built-in one, and it's free.
-If you like it, please consider [donating](http://www.rapidee.com/en/donation) (I have no affiliation with the project, I just think it's great).

 # Terminal setup

 The best solution is to install the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide).

 ## Git

 Conventional wisdom is to set `core.autocrlf` to `true` on Windows, but I think this is wrong.
 The idea is that because you're on Windows, you need CRLF line endings.
-I've never come across a Windows tool that doesn't correctly handle LF line endings, but many Linux and OSX tools can't cope with CRLF.
+I've never come across a Windows tool that doesn't correctly handle LF line endings (except notepad), but many Linux and OSX tools can't cope with CRLF.
 I always set

     git config core.autocrlf input

 to make sure that I'm always using LF everywhere.
 This is the only setup that doesn't give me occasional problems around line endings, and is much easier to think about - if it's not LF anywhere, on my machine or anyone else's, it's wrong.
+Do this in both Bash for Windows and in cmd.

+_WARNING:_ If you use SourceTree, it will break your line endings if you discard changes.
+Just for kicks.

 ### Create ssh keys